Tuvqlu/Your-own-Hive/README.md

 # Your-own-Hive

-Download this Plugin and you will have Hive MC server in your own!
+This Plugin has all the essentials with HiveMC!

+Add this plugin then check Config.yml and set to your preferences!

+*Currently Implemented: